 Content marketing has become one of the dominant forms of marketing for most small, midsize and even large businesses.
+Focus keyword phrases play a big role in it.

 Making sure that the content you create has the best chance of success is imperative, and including focus keywords is part of that mandate.